Some links in this post may be affiliate links

 The color of flowers is reddish, yellowish, pinkish or rarely whitish.
 After flowering, the Liveforever dies, leaving many offsets it has produced during its life and hence the common name, 'Liveforever'.

 These offsets that form around the base of the plants have also given Houseleeks the common name, 'Hens and Chicks'.
-They share the name 'Hens and Chicks', with other genera like the similar Echeverias which bear a rosette of short, beautiful, tightly packed leaves on short stems which are covered with a white bloom, short hairs or a waxy coating.
+They share the name 'Hens and Chicks', with other genera like Echeverias which bear a rosette of short, beautiful, tightly packed leaves on short stems which are covered with a white bloom, short hairs or a waxy coating.

-The species in the Sempervivum genus are not easy to identify as even one single clone can look very different under various growth conditions or different times of the year.
+The species in the Sempervivum genus are not easy to identify as even one single clone can look very different under various growth conditions or at different times of the year.

 Sempervivums are very similar and closely linked to each other.
 Numerous cultivars have been created but a lot of them are not different from each other.
 The main interest of these cultivars is not their flowers but the form and color of the rosette-leaves.